Promptorium/promptorium/README.md

 ## Themes

-The theme file is located at /usr/share/promptorium/conf/theme.json.
-It contains the following properties:
+The theme file is located at ~/.config/promptorium/theme.json.

 - component_start_divider: The start divider of the component
 - component_end_divider: The end divider of the component